Skip to contents

 plot(recurrent); lines(base1,col=3)

-We can simulate data with underlying dependence fromm the two-stage model (simGLcox) or using simRecurrent random effects models, for Cox-Cox or Ghosh-Lin-Cox models.
+We can also simulate data with underlying dependence from the two-stage model (simGLcox) or using simRecurrent random effects models, for Cox-Cox or Ghosh-Lin-Cox models.

 recurrentGL <- recreg(Event(start,stop,statusD)~X1+X2+cluster(id),rr,death.code=3)

-The mean is a useful summary measure but it is very easy and useful to look at other simple summary measures such as the probability of exceeding events
+The mean is a useful summary measure, but it is also easy and informative to examine other simple summary measures such as the probability of exceeding k events,

-that is thus equivalent to a certain cumulative incidence of occurring before .
-We denote this cumulative incidence as .
+This is equivalent to a cumulative incidence of T_k occurring before D, denoted \hat F_k(t).

 dtable(rr,~death+status)